Visyond/website-hugo/site/content/_index.md

     - learnMore:
-        - text: Visualize the impact of important cells with Tornado Analysis.
-        - text: Learn what really drives your decision metrics and see how sensitive your model is to changes with Sensitivity Analysis.
-        - text: Analyze risks with Monte Carlo simulations.
-        - text: >-
-            Get presentation-ready analysis charts and securely share them with collaborators.
-        - text: >-
-            Extend your collaborators’ analyses without anyone losing or corrupting data.
       descr: >-
         Scenarios, analyses, and dashboards are connected to the central spreadsheet and stored in one place — easy to track, collaborate and update, manage access, and share without information chaos.
       video: /video/Visualize the Impact of Important Business Drivers - Visyond.mp4